danielopq/card/README.md

 ## My process

-I created the website entirely for the desktop version.
-Once all the elements were in place and met the design requirements, I adapted it for the mobile version using a CSS media query.
+I initially created the website for the desktop version.
+Once all elements were in place and met the design requirements, I adapted it for mobile using CSS media queries.

 ### Built with